melinda-z/CI-MS2-MovieQuiz/testing.md

 - Navigation Buttons

-  Tested all three buttons, make sure it linked correctly and direct to the correct page.
-Checked the hover effect works when the mouse hover over the button scales and box shadow drops.
+  Tested all three buttons to make sure they are linked correctly and direct to the correct page.
+Checked the hover effect works when the mouse hovers over, so that the button scales and box shadow drops.

 - Game Rules Modal

-  Made sure the game rules modal opens and close as expected, and click on the X or anywhere else on the page it closes itself.
+  Made sure the game rules modal opens and closes as expected, and that clicking on the X or anywhere else on the page closes the modal.

 - Music On/Off Button